Prevailing Triaxial Shapes in Atomic Nuclei and a Quantum Theory of Rotation of Composite Objects: A cknowledgements

 \section{A\lowercase{cknowledgements}}

 The authors are grateful to Drs.
-P. Van Duppen, N. Pietralla, P. von Neumann-Cosel, A. Tamii, G. Giacalone, K. Nishio, Y. Aritomo, T. Azuma and S. Yamamoto for valuable suggestions and/or discussions.
-The MCSM calculations were performed on the supercomputer Fugaku at RIKEN AICS (hp190160, hp200130, hp210165, hp220174).
-This work was supported in part by MEXT as "Priority Issue on Post-K computer" (Elucidation of the Fundamental Laws and Evolution of the Universe) (hp160211, hp170230, hp180179, hp190160) and "Program for Promoting Researches on the Supercomputer Fugaku" (Simulation for basic science: from fundamental laws of particles to creation of nuclei) (JPMXP1020200105), and by JICFuS.
+P. Van Duppen, N. Pietralla, P. von Neumann-Cosel, A. Tamii, G. Giacalone, P. Ring, D. Vretenar, K. Nishio, Y. Aritomo, T. Azuma, K. Yabana and S. Yamamoto for valuable suggestions and/or discussions.
+TO thanks the Alexander von Humboldt Foundation for the Research Award, as the associated stay in Darmstadt resulted in some parts of this work.
+TO is grateful to Prof. N. Nagaosa for generous understanding and precious comments.
+The MCSM calculations were performed on the supercomputer Fugaku at RIKEN AICS (hp190160, hp200130, hp210165, hp220174, hp230207, hp240213).
+This work was supported in part by MEXT as "Priority Issue on Post-K computer" (Elucidation of the Fundamental Laws and Evolution of the Universe) (hp160211, hp170230, hp180179, hp190160) and "Program for Promoting Researches on the Supercomputer Fugaku" (Simulation for basic science: from fundamental laws of particles to creation of nuclei, JPMXP1020200105, Simulation for basic science: approaching the new quantum era, JPMXP1020230411), and by JICFuS.
 This work was supported by JSPS KAKENHI Grant Numbers JP19H05145, JP21H00117, JP21K03564, JP20K03981, JP17K05433 and JP18H05462.